opensalt/opensalt-docs/docs/index.rst

 6.3 Framework Items
 -------------------

-Items can be created for Frameworks either by importing existing data using the OpenSALT template or by manually creating the items.
+Items can be created for Frameworks either by importing existing data using the OpenSALT CSV template or by manually creating the items.

 .. _h405471134e472ab58320531a7c422:

 6.3.1 Import Items with OpenSALT Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Users can create their own CASE-compliant data files to load into OpenSALT using a provided template and guide.
+Users can create their own CASE-compliant data files to load into OpenSALT using a provided CSV template and guide.
 This allows users to easily import their items or standards into their created framework and eliminates the need for manually entering the data into the system.
 The template can be found here:  \ |LINK12|\ .

 .. |LINK12| raw:: html